constancehermit/MindGarden/content/privacy/policy.md

 - **Cookies or Browser Cookies.** A cookie is a small file placed on Your Device.
 You can instruct Your browser to refuse all Cookies or to indicate when a Cookie is being sent.
 However, if You do not accept Cookies, You may not be able to use some parts of our Service.
 Unless you have adjusted Your browser setting so that it will refuse Cookies, our Service may use Cookies.

-Cookies can be &quot;Persistent&quot; or &quot;Session&quot; Cookies.
+Cookies can be "Persistent" or "Session" Cookies.
 Persistent Cookies remain on Your personal computer or mobile device when You go offline, while Session Cookies are deleted as soon as You close Your web browser.
 We use both Session and Persistent Cookies for the purposes set out below:

 - **Necessary / Essential Cookies**